MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 * App bundle and dynamic size: The amount of space an app uses on your device.

-## Set up device
+## Set up MTD app
 When you sign in to a protected app, you'll be prompted to install an MTD app.
 Follow the onscreen steps to complete installation and gain access to the protected app.

 For additional context, refer to the [iOS](set-up-mobile-threat-defense.md#ios-setup) or [Android](set-up-mobile-threat-defense.md#android-setup) instructions in this section.
 These steps are supplemental and not meant to replace the instructions shown on screen.

- If you're prompted to install an MTD app and don't receive further instructions or a link to the app, contact your IT support person for help.
+If you're prompted to install an MTD app but aren't sure which one to install, contact your IT support person for help.

 ### Device registrations
 Device registration is necessary to confirm your identity and connect your school or work account to your device.
 If your device isn't registered, you'll automatically be guided through those steps on screen, before you install the MTD app.